fagan2888/PyORAM/README.rst

   - Generalized to work over k-kary storage heaps.
 Default settings use a binary storage heap and bucket size parameter set to 4.
-Using a k-ary storage can reduce the access cost but stash size behavior has not been formally analyzed in this setting.
+Using a k-ary storage heap can reduce the access cost; however, stash size behavior has not been formally analyzed in this setting.

+  - Tree-Top caching can be used to reduce data transmission per access as well as reduce access latency by exploiting parallelism across independent sub-heaps below the last cached heap level.

   - Examples: